|AFROTC Detachment 040

 What is the AFROTC schedule?

-Detachment 040 generally follows the Loyola Marymount academic calendar, which includes a fall semester that runs from late August to mid December and a spring semester that runs from mid January to early May.
+Detachment 040 generally follows the Loyola Marymount academic calendar, which can be found on the registrar's page.
 All of our training sessions take place on Fridays.
 Students attend AFROTC academic class(es) in the mornings, Leadership Laboratory in the early afternoon, and a physical fitness session immediately after.
-Mandatory activities typically end by 5:00 PM.
-Extracurricular activities such as Honor Guard and Arnold Air Society can run later.
-Students should make every effort to arrange their academic schedules to be completely open on Fridays so that they can be on the LMU campus for the entire day.
+Mandatory activities typically end by 5:00 PM, with optional extracurricular activities extending into the evening.
+Students should make every effort to arrange their academic schedules so that they can be on the LMU campus for the entire day.

 How much does it cost to be part of AFROTC?